Skip to main content

 A personal story

 In 2022, I joined Panaseer and sabotaged the all-women Data Science team.
 As penance, I wanted to do my part for diversity.
 To be entirely serious though, I’ve sometimes found it difficult to express myself.
-This is partly from being anxious about judgement, and partly from how the circuitry between my brain and the words I put together can decide not to play ball!
+This is partly from being anxious about judgment, and partly from how the circuitry between my brain and the words I put together can decide not to play ball!

 About the author